Saturday, November 20, 2021

 They are adults.
 Shouldn't they know better?
 The little girl inside of me still wants to know.

-I still remember that day in my child psych class when I learned about the Moro reflex and CP.
+I remember that day in my child psych class when I learned about the Moro reflex and CP.
 There was a name for it.
 It was not my fault.
 It was a part of my CP.

 If I startle in front of you please do not make a big deal of it.
 It's nothing you did.
-I would love it if you would just pretend you did not notice it.
+I would love it if you would pretend you did not notice it.

 Please do not laugh.
 I am embarrassed enough.